mutecomm/mute/doc/keyexchangeproblem.md

 the same: Alice doesn't get Bob's public key (and vice versa), but another public key where Eve knows the corresponding private key.
-The resulting communication is still encrypted, but for a private key that Eve knows and can be used by him to decrypt the encrypted messages.
+The resulting communication is still encrypted, but for a private key that Eve knows and can be used by her to decrypt the encrypted messages.

 #### Key exchange: harder than expected